Parker, Texas: Geography

 According to the United States Census Bureau, the city has a total area of 20.6 km2, of which 0.1 sqkm, or 0.39%, is water.
-Parker is the location of the famed Southfork Ranch, the setting used in the television series Dallas.
+Parker is the location of the Southfork Ranch, the setting used in the television series Dallas.

 Demographics

 As of the 2020 United States census, there were 5,462 people, 1,250 households, and 1,228 families residing in the city.

 Education

 A small part of Parker is served by the Allen Independent School District, while the majority is served by the Plano Independent School District.

 The portion of Parker in AISD is served by Allen High School.
 The portion of Parker in PISD is served by Plano East Senior High School.